What is a fancy color diamond?

 What colors can fancy color diamonds be found in?

 Fancy color diamonds come in many colors.
 They include pink, red, orange, yellow, green, blue, purple, violet, brown, gray, fancy black, fancy white, and chameleon, which are diamonds that change colors.
-Some color diamonds are known by other names, thanks to their likeness to particularly loveable items, such as Canary Yellow Diamonds and Chocolate, Cognac, or Champagne Brown Diamonds.
+Some color diamonds are known by other names, thanks to their likeness to particularly loveable items, such as Canary Yellow Diamonds and Brown, Cognac, or Champagne Brown Diamonds.
 Both yellow and brown diamonds are on the more common side while pink, red, and blue diamonds are considered extremely rare.

 Diamond colors: Yellow, Pink, Blue, Green, Orange, Brown (Champagne), Violet, Gray, Purple, Red, Fancy Black and Fancy White

 How are fancy diamonds graded in terms of color?

 While in colorless diamonds the 4 Cs equally determine the worth of a diamond, the color is the main factor when assessing value in a color diamond.
 Therefore, the color grading system of a color diamond differs from that of a colorless diamond.
 While a colorless stone receives a letter grade from D – Z identifying it on the color scale ranging from colorless (D) to yellow (Z), a color diamond ranges in color from very faint to dark or deep in terms of color, and is also graded based on saturation and hue.
 The most common intensity levels for color diamonds are fancy light, fancy, fancy intense, and fancy vivid.